Code-Institute-Submissions/globtopus/TESTING.md

 ### Cypress end-to-end testing

-Bellow is the list of end-to-end tests to test every functionality of the website.
+Below is the list of end-to-end tests to test every functionality of the website.
-On the left side is the link to the source code of the test and on the right side are the links to preview tests.

-> Clicking on the preview link will take you to the recordings, which I made public, and you can preview video by clicking on the little triangle on the far right side of the spec.
-If you click on Test Results on the top of the screen, then you will be able to see more details about the spec :
--  Test case
--  Artifacts
--  Test definition
+> I was experiencing unexpected troubles with cypress recordings this time, as some of the recordings were recorded only 70-80% of its length so I decided to do record it myself and convert recordings to gif as this way it is possible to see all tests passing to the end.

-> Clicking on the name of the file will take you to the source code of the test.
+Clicking on the name of the file will take you to the source code of the test.

-> To open link in a new tab CTRL +  click it!